WakiMak/trentent.github.io-forked/_posts/2015-11-27-appv5-when-application-compatibility-toolkit-doesnt-work.md

   - AppV
   - scripting
 ---
-I have an application that embeds an IE window and generates a small HTML file for some content. Â This application has some&#8230;.. Â interesting&#8230;. Â configuration settings that require a folder with &#8220;EVERYONE:F&#8221; permissions. Â This folder cannot be in a path that contains spaces, cannot be a environment variable and the vendor recommends to put the folder on the root of the C: drive as C:TMP. Â To make it more crazy, when launching the application it will generate a folder under the C:TMP that is locked to the %CLIENTNAME% (e.g., C:TMPComputerName) and every login to the application generates unique files to that session, so technically, each folder underneath TMP is unique to the user. Â The vendor actually recommends completely deleting the contents of the TMP folder DAILY.
+I have an application that embeds an IE window and generates a small HTML file for some content. Â This application has some..... Â interesting.... Â configuration settings that require a folder with "EVERYONE:F" permissions. Â This folder cannot be in a path that contains spaces, cannot be a environment variable and the vendor recommends to put the folder on the root of the C: drive as C:TMP. Â To make it more crazy, when launching the application it will generate a folder under the C:TMP that is locked to the %CLIENTNAME% (e.g., C:TMPComputerName) and every login to the application generates unique files to that session, so technically, each folder underneath TMP is unique to the user. Â The vendor actually recommends completely deleting the contents of the TMP folder DAILY.

-So why not just store these files in %TEMP% instead? Â Great question. Â If the vendor made that happen I wouldn&#8217;t have this lovely blog post.
+So why not just store these files in %TEMP% instead? Â Great question. Â If the vendor made that happen I wouldn't have this lovely blog post.

-(Just for a note this application utilized multiple folders on the root of C: as well, TMP being one, since we move our [PackageInstallationRoot](http://theorypc.ca/2014/08/14/appv-5-changing-packageinstallationroot-impacts-appvpackagedrive-variable/) to a different drive, TMP isn&#8217;t available on C:)
+(Just for a note this application utilized multiple folders on the root of C: as well, TMP being one, since we move our [PackageInstallationRoot](http://theorypc.ca/2014/08/14/appv-5-changing-packageinstallationroot-impacts-appvpackagedrive-variable/) to a different drive, TMP isn't available on C:)

 With that all said, what am I looking to solve?

-Well, I don&#8217;t want to be creating folders on the root of the C: drive as this application will be on our &#8216;generic&#8217; PVS Citrix servers and minimizing the potential for pollution on the master image is a goal, having to create a folder and configure permissions is possible and I&#8217;ve done it before but it&#8217;s not very clean or elegant; really if we&#8217;re going to do that then we may as well pollute the C: drive. Â We want to maintain portability so creating a C:TMP folder on the master image prevents us from publishing this package on desktops or other systems in the future unless this is well documented requirement.
+Well, I don't want to be creating folders on the root of the C: drive as this application will be on our 'generic' PVS Citrix servers and minimizing the potential for pollution on the master image is a goal, having to create a folder and configure permissions is possible and I've done it before but it's not very clean or elegant; really if we're going to do that then we may as well pollute the C: drive. Â We want to maintain portability so creating a C:TMP folder on the master image prevents us from publishing this package on desktops or other systems in the future unless this is well documented requirement.

-We&#8217;ve just learned a new trick though, we can try using Microsoft ACT to create a file path shim that redirects the path to a different one. Â So let&#8217;s do that&#8230;
+We've just learned a new trick though, we can try using Microsoft ACT to create a file path shim that redirects the path to a different one. Â So let's do that...

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>